rickmansfield/rickmansfield/README.md

 - ⚡ Fun fact: ...two of my sons are learning to code
 - ⚡ Fun fact: ...The young lady in the photo is My wife whom I respect and love.
 - ⚡ Fun fact: ...My wife and I removate homes for bonding, exercise, and community building.
+- 🤔 I have two rules in life.
+1) Don't cause work or harm to others.
+2) Take care of yourself.

 ## Skills: